aggeloschat/aggeloschat/README.md

 ---

-### 📈 Επισκέψεις στο προφίλ μου
 <p>
   <img src="https://komarev.com/ghpvc/?username=aggeloschat&label=creepers&color=0a1d3b&style=flat" alt="creepers counter" />
 </p>

 ---
-## 🌍 In English
+## 🌍 English

-Hi there! 👋 I'm **Aggelos Chatzopoulos**, a 23-year-old Computer Engineering student at the **University of Ioannina** in Greece.
+Welcome!
+I'm **Aggelos Chatzopoulos**, a 23-year-old Computer Engineering student at the **University of Ioannina** in Greece.
-I'm passionate about software engineering, constantly learning, and open to new ideas and collaborations.
+I am mainly interested in **Software engineering**, **Backend Development** , and open to new ideas and collaborations.

-- 🔭 Currently learning and building cool stuff
+- Currently studying, while learning and building cool stuff

-- ⚡ Any fool can write code that a computer can understand.
+- Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand — Martin Fowler

  <p align="center"><a href="https://linkedin.com/in/aggeloschat">